 Discovering remarkable places

-We suggest you start your visit to Sauveterre by a stroll through its alleys which will allow you to encounter the monuments that the centuries have shaped.
+We suggest you start your visit from Sauveterre by taking a stroll through its narrow streets which will allow you to discover the monuments that centuries have shaped.

-You will observe, among other things, the old town hall and its square tower, the Simpleton, a small villa which had the honor of hosting Jean Marsac, the Aiguilhon farm, which according to legend belonged to the Templars, a bucolic cemetery, and Saint John the Baptist Church.
+Among other things, you will see the old town hall and its square tower, La Simplette, a small villa that had the honor of hosting Jean Marsac, and the Aiguilhon farm, which, according to legend, belonged to...
+Templars, a bucolic cemetery, and the Saint-Jean-Baptiste church.

 Sauveterre view

-Also take the time to contemplate the view from the heights of SauveterreYou will have the chance to observe the Valergue plain, the Rhône, Châteauneuf-du-Pape, the Ventoux and the Dentelles de Montmirail !
+Take some time to admire the view from the heights of Sauveterre.
+You'll have the chance to see the Valergue plain, the Rhône River, Châteauneuf-du-Pape, and the Ventoux and the Dentelles de Montmirail!

 Montsauve Castle